 |

-Coaching Skills for Mentors Wednesday April 8, 2026 8am Pacific / 11am Eastern
+Coaching Skills for Mentors: Powerful Questions and Goal-Setting Strategies for Better Mentoring Wednesday April 8, 2026 8am Pacific / 11am Eastern Special Guests: Karen Benoy Preston and David Clutterbuck

 Coaching skills elevate mentoring conversations.
 In this fourth and final Skill Development forum, participants explore how mentoring and coaching intersect—and where they differ.
 Participants differentiate mentoring from coaching, practice effective goal-setting techniques, and apply powerful coaching questions to real-world mentoring scenarios to support growth, clarity, and accountability.